thedumbterminal/ci-speed-github-action/README.md

 ### Inputs

+#### token
-* token - Your authentication token for CI-Speed
+Your authentication token for CI-Speed
-* results - The file name and path to the XML test results to upload

 Please store your authentication token as a secret in your repository's settings, for more info see the GitHub documentation:

 https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions

+#### results
+The file name and path to the XML test results to upload

+#### action
+The action to be performed for CI-Speed

+The following actions are supported:

+* upload - Upload results to CI-Speed.
+* start - Log the start time if a CI run.
+* finish - Log the finish time of a CI run.

 ### Example
 Add the following to your workflow YAML: